Picovoice/picovoice/demo/mcu/stm32h747/README.md

-# Picovoice STM32F469I-DISCO Demo
+# Picovoice STM32747I-DISCO Demo

-This package contains a demo project for the STM32F469 Discovery kit using Picovoice platform.
+This package contains a demo project for the STM32H747 Discovery kit using Picovoice platform.

 ## Installation

 For this demo, you need to:
 1. Download and install [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html), which is an all-in-one multi-OS development tool for STM32 microcontrollers.
 1. Download [STM32Cube middleware for audio PDM to PCM conversion](https://www.st.com/en/licensed-software/audiopdm-mw.html) and copy it to the project folder.
-A more detailed guide can be found on [STM32CubeF4's GitHub repository](https://github.com/STMicroelectronics/STM32CubeF4/tree/master/Middlewares/ST/STM32_Audio/Addons/PDM).
+A more detailed guide can be found on [STM32CubeH7's GitHub repository](https://github.com/STMicroelectronics/STM32CubeH7/tree/master/Middlewares/ST/STM32_Audio/Addons/PDM).
 1. Install a serial port monitor on your system to be able to communicate with the board.
 [Arduino environment's built-in serial monitor](https://www.arduino.cc/en/software) and [Coolterm](https://freeware.the-meiers.org/) are two free options available on all platforms (Windows, Linux, and macOS).

 ## Usage

-In order to compile and run the demo project on a STM32F469 discovery board, perform the following steps:
+In order to compile and run the demo project on a STM32H747 discovery board, perform the following steps:

 1. Open STM32CubeIDE
 1. Click `File` > `Open Projects from file system...` to display the `Import Projects` dialog box.
-Select the [stm32f469i-disco](./stm32f469i-disco) folder from this repository, and then press the `Finish` button.
+Select the [stm32h747i-disco](./stm32h747i-disco) folder from this repository, and then press the `Finish` button.
-1. Copy the `Inc` and `Lib` folders from the downloaded **PCM2PDM** library to [/Middlewares/ST/STM32_Audio/Addons/PDM](./stm32f469i-disco/Middlewares/ST/STM32_Audio/Addons/PDM)
+1. Copy the `Inc` and `Lib` folders from the downloaded **PCM2PDM** library to [/CM7/Middlewares/ST/STM32_Audio/Addons/PDM](./stm32h747i-disco/CM7/Middlewares/ST/STM32_Audio/Addons/PDM)
+1. Select the `stm32h747i-disco-demo_CM7` inner project inside the `Project Explorer` window
 1. Click `Project` > `Build All`
 1. Connect the board to the computer and press `Run` > `Run`

+> :warning: **This project exclusively utilizes the Cortex-M7 core of the STM32H747XIH6 microcontroller.
+If you would like to use the Cortex-M4 core along with the Cortex-M7 core, set the BOOT_CM4_ADD0 option byte in STM32CubeProgrammer to 0x818**

 For this demo, the default wake word is `Picovoice` and the context is `Smart Lighting`.
 The engine can recognize commands such as